Afro-Venezuelans: Religion

 Afro-Venezuelan religious practices have been adapted to Catholicism.
 Drumming and dancing, which figure in the celebrations of patron saints' days and other religious ceremonies, bear a close resemblance to various forms of African ancestor worship.
-Because the slave population was so heterogeneous, no single African religious system dominated in this syncretization process, as it did for example in Cuba, Brazil, and, to a lesser extent, in Trinidad with its Yoruba tradition.
+Because the slave population was so heterogeneous, no African religious system dominated in this syncretization process although some have continued the Yoruba religion, as it did for example in Cuba, Brazil, and, to a lesser extent, in Trinidad as well.
 There has also been some intersection with indigenous cosmological systems.
 Figures such as duendes, familiaries, and encantados are types of spirit beings connected with the dead or forces of nature, which act as intermediaries between the parallel realms of physical existence and that of the spirit world.
 It is through contact with these beings, usually dwelling in deep riverine pools, that curanderos (healers) derive their power and divine the future.
 These beings are also responsible for the deaths and disappearance of various people.
 Such beliefs are articulated in the oral traditions not only of Afro-Venezuelans but of indigenous and mestizo peoples as well.